 Discover the wine making process in one of the most famous wine regions in New Zealand.
 From the grapes to the glass, take part in this intimate tour with your guide, CJ where you'll get to explore the vineyard and meet the locals.
 Pour yourself a glass at home and imagine yourself enjoying a vintner’s journey on the beautiful Kina Peninsula thanks to Virtual Journeys.

 Take a step away from reality and immerse in the beauty of creation with a virtual gallery tour.
 Although Nelson’s Suter Art Gallery is closed to visitors you can still view the many magnificent pieces the building holds from some of our most beloved local artists!

-The Nelson Heritage Festival runs every year throughout April, but this year unfortunately could not go ahead due to COVID-19.
-However, the team have created a series of videos to bring the festival to you, virtually.
+The Nelson Heritage Festival runs every year throughout April, but last year unfortunately could not go ahead due to COVID-19.
+However, the team created a series of videos to bring the festival to you, virtually, and you can still watch them in 2021.
 With concerts, light installations, virtual tours and historic stories, there's plenty of opportunity to immerse in Nelson Tasman's unique heritage from home.

 Photo: Tamzin Henderson

 Keeping an eye on what is known as the “people’s beach” is easy with this webcam capturing images across Awaroa inlet.
 Situated on the roof of Wilsons Abel Tasman’s Meadowbank Homestead the camera looks across the inlet towards the 7ha Awaroa beach.
 The beach became famous in 2016 when the public purchased it through a massive crowdfunding campaign, which raised over $2 million.
 The beach was officially gifted to the Crown and became part of the Abel Tasman National Park.
 The walking track north of Awaroa is only accessible 2 hours either side of low tide.
 At other times the water level is too high to cross and there is no alternative route - you can witness the inlet swell up with the tide via this webcam!